n-kmron/mylinux/kubernetes.md

 Return back to the Gentoo with Docker and let's export our images

+WARNING: to get the 4.4 version for mongodb, you need to rebuild your image and Gentoo after modify the `Dockerfile`

+> FROM mongo:4.4
+>
+> LABEL maintainer="Cameron Noupoue"
+>
+> EXPOSE 27017

+* `docker build -t databasenoupoue:1.0 ./databaseNOUPOUE`

+Now, we can export our images

-* `docker save -o frontend.tar frontendnoupoue`
+* `sudo docker save -o frontend.tar frontendnoupoue`
-* `docker save -o backend.tar backendnoupoue`
+* `sudo docker save -o backend.tar backendnoupoue`
-* `docker save -o database.tar databasenoupoue`
+* `sudo docker save -o database.tar databasenoupoue`
-* `docker save -o oauth.tar quay.io/oauth2-proxy/oauth2-proxy`
+* `sudo docker save -o oauth.tar quay.io/oauth2-proxy/oauth2-proxy`
 * `scp frontend.tar backend.tar database.tar oauth.tar admin@192.168.2.202:/mnt/mongo-noupoue`

 Now, we can delete the `.tar` files

+Do not forget to rebuild our mongo image with the previous parameters in the `Dockerfile`

+>FROM mongo
+>
+>LABEL maintainer="Cameron Noupoue"
+>
+>RUN apt-get update && apt-get install -y iproute2 iputils-ping
+>
+>EXPOSE 27017

+* `docker build -t databasenoupoue:1.0 ./databaseNOUPOUE`

 Go back to the NFS server (192.168.2.202)